ima-projects/fastapi/README.md

 ## Technical Overview

-This section provides a technical overview of our full-fledged Python API built using the FastAPI framework.
+This section provides a technical overview of my full-fledged Python API built using the FastAPI framework.

 ### API Repository Structure
 ```